Dominican Republic national football team: History

-In 2012 the Dominicans were able to qualify for the 2012 Caribbean Cup.
+In 2012, the Dominicans were able to qualify for the 2012 Caribbean Cup.
 On 7 December they beat hosts Antigua and Barbuda 2–1 but fell 2–1 against Haiti and Trinidad and Tobago.

+In 2024, Dominicans Republic won all of their 2024–25 CONCACAF Nations League B matches against Bermuda, Dominica and Antigua and Barbuda which sees them promoted to League A as group leaders and also qualifying to the nations first continent tournament in their history, the 2025 CONCACAF Gold Cup.